-- Register for both the fall and winter semesters as soon as registration opens.
-Do not hesitate to contact the Internships & Student Affairs Office (registration problems) or your departmental academic adviser (course choice), if you need any assistance.
+- Register for both the Fall and Winter semesters as soon as registration opens.
+Do not hesitate to contact the isa.education [at] mcgill.ca (Internships & Student Affairs) office (for registration problems) or your departmental academic advisor (for course choice), if you need any assistance.

-- All currently registered students who expect to return to McGill for the next Fall term are strongly encouraged to see their departmental adviser(s) and to register for courses before leaving for the summer.
-As space in courses is limited, you may not be able to register for the courses of your choice if you postpone registration until August.
+- All currently registered students who expect to return to McGill for the next Fall term are strongly encouraged to see their departmental advisor(s) and to register for courses before leaving for the summer.
+As space in courses is limited, you may not be able to register for the course(s) of your choice if you postpone registration until August.

-- Late registration fees are charged as of early August, make sure you register in at least one course prior to the specific date at www.mcgill.ca/importantdates to avoid late registration fees.
+- Late registration fees are charged as of mid-August, make sure you register in at least one course prior to the specific date at www.mcgill.ca/importantdates to avoid late registration fees.

-- Advisers are available to assist students with their program planning; however, students are ultimately responsible for their academic record.
+- Advisors are available to assist students with their program planning; however, students are ultimately responsible for their academic record.

-- Bachelor of Education programs leading to certification can only be followed on a full time basis.
+- Bachelor of Education programs leading to teacher certification can only be followed on a full time basis.
 Part-time study is not normally permitted.
-For exceptions see the next heading below, "Request for Part Time Study."
+For exceptions, see the next heading below, "Request for Part Time Study."

-- Students are required to take a minimum of 12 credits per semester, unless permission has been granted by the Internships & Student Affairs Officer.
+- Students are required to take a minimum of 12 credits per semester, unless permission has been granted by the Internships & Student Affairs Director.

-- The normal course load is 15 credits.
+- The normal course load is 15 credits per term.

 - Students in probationary standing are permitted a maximum of 12 credits per term.